HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/implementation.md

 The primary focus of this implementation guide is a RESTful API for obtaining data from a FHIR-enabled Human and Social Service Resource Directory.
 This API currently only supports a one-directional flow of information from a FHIR-enabled Human Services Directory into local environments (i.e., HTTP GETs).

 An implementation that is conformant to this IG:
-- SHALL support profiles: Organization, HealthcareService, Location, and maybe PractitionerRole, and Practitioner
+- SHALL support profiles: Organization, HealthcareService, and Location
-- SHOULD support profiles: Endpoint
+- MAY support profiles: Endpoint

 The conformance verbs (**SHALL, SHALL NOT, SHOULD, MAY**) used in this guide are defined in [FHIR Conformance Rules](http://hl7.org/fhir/R4/conformance-rules.html).

 ### Privacy Considerations
-Access to the Human Services Directory should not require authentication, and the server should not maintain any records that could associate the consumer with the entities that were queried.
 A conformant Human Services Directory **SHALL NOT** require a directory mobile application to send consumer identifying information in order to query content.
 A directory mobile application **SHALL NOT** send consumer identifiable information when querying a Human Services Directory.
 ### Must Support